 Post-application exposure to the product may occur during the manual handling of treated (wet) wood.
 Timber to be treated is generally stacked to large batches which are transported mechanically by forklift trucks.
 After treatment, they remain in the cylinder for a certain while (initial drying), before they are transported mechanically by a forklift truck to the storage place for final drying and fixation.
 The handling phase includes a cycle of loading, waiting, unloading and removal of treated timber to storage.
 Dermal contamination can occur through direct contact with the surface of treated wood and through contact with ancillary equipment and the contaminated process system.

-Industrial brushing :
+Fully automated industrial brushing :

 Mixing and Loading